An early intervention program aimed at strengthening families and keeping children and youth at home and in their communities.

 Co-designed by Children’s Aid Foundation of Canada and Children’s Aid Society of Toronto, Journey to Zero provides customized supports and resources through a series of early interventions that will strengthen families and allow children and youth to stay at home and in their communities and prevent them from growing up in the care of the child welfare system.

-The Journey to Zero Program consists of four independent interventions that will be implemented by Children’s Aid Society of Toronto:
+The Journey to Zero Program consists of four independent interventions by Children’s Aid Society of Toronto:

-- Mpatapo: Supporting Black Families In The Journey to Reconciliation – Working in partnership with Delta Family Resource Centre, Black and Black Biracial children/youth and their families can access culturally appropriate resources to build family support & networks and assist with safety planning.
+Working in partnership with Delta Family Resource Centre, Black and Black Biracial children/youth and their families can access culturally appropriate resources to build family support and networks and assist with safety planning.
 The goal is for children/youth to live with family or kin/kith in their community.